ABOUT BELINDA O'DEA.

 I chose GTIWA's four year programme specifically because of its non-academic, experiential approach.
 This is the longest running continually offered Gestalt Therapy training programme in Australia.
 Its emphasis is not on theory absorbed in a classroom but on direct personal encounter, in group, in supervision, in the body, in the living relationship between trainees and faculty with decades of practice.

-800 hours of Yoga Teacher Training.
+I embody 800 hours of Yoga Teacher Training.
 400 hours of Gestalt Therapy training.
 Hundreds of hours as a therapy client.
-Thirty years of contemplative practice.
-Ongoing spiritual practice and professional clinical supervision.
+More than thirty years of contemplative practice.
+At least ten thousand hours on the yoga mat practicing and teaching.
+Ongoing dharma practice and professional clinical supervision.

 That is not a certificate.
 It is a life's work.